VigneshVSV/hololinked-docs/source/howto/clients.rst

 Further, the Thing Description provides human- and machine-readable documentation of the hardware within the specification itself, enhancing developer experience. |br|
 Here, we stick to HTTP(s) client usage of ``node-wot``.
-For example, consider the ``serial_number`` property defined previously, the following JSON, which is part of the Thing Description, can describe the property:
+For example, consider the ``serial_number`` property defined previously, the following JSON, which is a part of the Thing Description, can describe the property:

 .. literalinclude:: code/node-wot/properties.json
     :language: JSON